marborkowska/Zalety-i-wady-dokumentacji-Confluence-Jira-MadCapFlare/index.md

 ### Weaknesses
 #### Availability
 - The documentation is available only in English.
-I have not noticed that the translation is available into any other language or that machine translation was possible through an embedded engine.
+I have not noticed translation available into any other language or that machine translation was possible through an embedded engine.
 - There are no (or very few) interactive materials such as short videos.
-- It is not possible to download contents as a pdf file or print the document directly from the page in a printer-friendlt format.
+- It is not possible to download contents as a pdf file or print the document directly from the page in a printer-friendly format.
 #### Structure
 - In some cases the homepage needs to be scrolled a lot to see what is at the end (it concerns mostly Jira documentation).
-It would be recommended to make the contents more concise so that they were shown without the need to scroll the page (e.g. by presenting them in the form of links or icons or divide them into smaller sections).
-Some more intro pages are recommended.
+It would be recommended to make the contents more concise so that they were shown without the need to scroll the page (e.g. by presenting them in the form of links or icons, or divide them into smaller sections).
+I would recommend developing some more intro pages.
 - Subpages also require scrolling ([example](https://support.atlassian.com/jira-software-cloud/docs/advanced-search-reference-jql-fields/)).
-Even though they contain clickable table of contents, it is displayed on the right below references and is not easy to spot.
-Whereas it should be found in a more visible place.
+Even though they contain a clickable table of contents, it is displayed on the right below references and is not easy to spot.
+However, it should be found in a more visible place.

 #### Interface
-- For some a simple interface is an advantage, for some it can be the opposite.
+- For some a simple interface is an advantage, for others it can be the opposite.
 Maybe it would be good to introduce more graphical elements on some pages, such as colorful tiles.
 Although there are a few themes which group content, but only after clicking on *Documentation* (in top menu).
 I am afraid it is not very intuitive for a user.
 - There is an option to return to top of the page, however, in case of lengthy sessions, it is not clearly visible.
 #### Updates
 - I have not found separate *What's new* or *Release notes* sections containing a summary of changes made recently and new features introduced with the latest upgrade.